Getting a great deal

 Understand what to watch out for when using the UK's most popular price comparison websites, to make sure you don't end up choosing an unsuitable service.

-Policies at the top of price comparison website results can include features that you don't want or need, such as a large excess or add-ons you didn't ask for.
+Policies at the top of the list of price comparison website results can include features you don't want or need, such as a large excess or add-ons you didn't ask for.

 A higher excess (the amount you pay in the event of a claim) will usually make cover cheaper, but makes claiming expensive.

 As part of an August 2015 investigation, we found that some price comparison sites don’t ask about excesses - or don't ask the detail needed - but policies with a large overall excess tend to rise to the top of your results, even if you didn’t want this.

 While you can sometimes modify your excess on the results page, asking beforehand saves time, and would mean those who whizz past the quote page without realising they can tweak the results wouldn’t end up with a high excess they didn’t want.

 In some cases, no information on excesses was automatically displayed on the results page.

 Insurers know that offering free extras makes them stand out in a list of comparison site results, and they can be a perk - if you understand the deal.

 We found policies with add-ons that were free for a year, after which they automatically renew and you'll pay for them, unless you specifically ask to cancel.